-Here’s a video all about the theme for the next five weeks of my blog!
+Here’s a video all about the theme for the next five weeks of my blog: designing the first week of a college class!
 Not a video watcher?
 I recap the content in this post, too.
 Here’s the link to access the workbook, if you don’t already have access to our resource library.

 What’s Inside the Workbook

 The workbook is 60+ pages long, so there’s a lot of material covered.
-It’s divided into five sections, which coincide with the five blog posts and YouTube videos that will go live each consecutive Friday, starting on July 5th.
+It’s divided into five sections, which coincide with the five blog posts and YouTube videos I created to go along with each element of Week 1.